yeokm1/graphics-gremlin-hdmi/README.md

 | 1      | closed=composite mode. open=VGA mode |
 | 2      | closed=thin font. open=normal font   |

-**Note that VGA and Composite cannot be used be used simultaneously.** No change from original Graphics Gremlin.
+**Note that VGA and Composite cannot be used simultaneously.** No change from original Graphics Gremlin.
+HDMI will work on all modes.

 ## Switches 3 and 4